dbp/website/apple/boat.markdown

   20mmx20mm.
 Quarter knees, breast hook, and king plank mahogany.
-25mm x 25mm douglas fir for centercase support, and lots of 20mm x 20mm stringers (I had a disasterous attempt to use way to brittle douglas fir for gunwales, so had plenty of this stuff).
+25mm x 25mm douglas fir for centercase support, and lots of 20mm x 20mm stringers (I had a disasterous attempt to use way to brittle douglas fir for gunwales, so had plenty of this stuff), white oak for floors, ipe for floorboards.
-- Epoxy (to be updated as I go along):  4.5G (not all used yet)
+- Epoxy (to be updated as I go along):  6G (not all used yet)
 - Fiberglass: XX 3" tape, XX 2" tape, XX 50" yards